 Hong Kong’s transport system is great, and super easy to use.
 The station is on the red line and you get off at Wong Tai Sin Station exit B2.

-On exiting you will be met my many brightly decorated stalls selling trinkets in red and gold for temple and prayer offerings as well as souvenirs.
+On exiting you will be met my many brightly decorated stalls covered in red and gold selling trinkets for temple and prayer offering as well as souvenirs.

 Wong Tai Sin Temple

-On entering you are met with chiming bells, chants and a thick haze of incense smoke.
-The entrance is filled with many metal dragons around the courtyard that lead up into the main altar.
-The beautiful statues, plaques and designs make this a unique place.
-The 12 lunar signs of the Chinese zodiac are also placed around the stairs.
+One entering you are met with chiming bells, chants and a thick haze of incense smoke.
+The entrance is filled with many metal dragons around the courtyard and leads up into the main altar.
+The beautiful statues, plaques and design make this a unique place.
+The 12 lunar signs of the Chinese zodiac are placed around the stairs.

 Deep red and pretty lanterns dominate he main worship area.
 For all the noise, it has a very calming effect.
 Worshippers sit before the famed portrait of Wong Tai Sin and pray for good fortune.